 The above conversation sounds more like an infantryman’s status report.
 The danger of such lackluster reports is that the meetings can progress in mindless circles with no real value derived.
 The Scrum Team may also be tempted to contribute anything and everything in the name of giving a status report to the boss.

-Instead, chill out; it’s okay if some members occasionally have nothing to say.
+Instead, realize that it’s okay if some members occasionally have nothing major to contribute.
 To increase engagement and the value of the Daily Scrum as an Event, direct the conversation back to what’s relevant in measuring the progress.
-You should be asking “Where are we in relation to achieving the Sprint Goal?”
+You should be asking “Where are we in relation to achieving the Sprint Goal?” and then making your Daily Plan from the answer to that question.

 If possible, define clear metrics of what progress means for each Sprint Goal and use that as a conversation starter and guide for Daily Scrum discussions.